An Awakening

 Part 4

-A Night Few Will Forget
+A Night Few Will Forget,

-...certainly none who were there!
+and certainly none who were there!

 Click Button

 Some readers will have skipped directly to this Part 4 segment, particularly reaction video fans, and I understand that.
-But it saddens me at the same time that they will lack the full appreciation of what these moments meant to both her and those who've followed her.
+But it saddens me at the same time that they will lack the full appreciation of what these moments meant to both her and those who had followed her.
 I hope that, after reading and watching Part 4, you'll want to know the entire story.

 Preface to Part 4